shane-holland/advent-of-code-2024/README.md

 └── go.mod                 # Go module file
 ```

-Each day has its own data directory containing:
-- `data.txt`: The puzzle input for the day.
-- `test.txt`: The test input for the day's puzzle.

-Each day also has its own solution directory containing:
+Each day has a solution directory containing:
 - `main.go`: The solution for the day's puzzle.
 - `main_test.go`: A unit test which tests the solution against the test data.
+- `test-data.txt`: The test input for the day's puzzle.

+Additionally, each day's real input should be stored in the `data` directory using the format `day-{nn}.txt` where `{nn}` is the current day represented as a two digit number with leading zero where applicable.

 ## How to Run
 1. Clone the repository: